nishant1code/nishant1code/README.md

 # Hi there, I'm Nishant Rana 👋

 I'm a budding web developer currently diving deep into JavaScript.
-I'm passionate about learning and building, and right now, I'm tackling 500 conceptual questions and working on CLI-based projects to solidify my JS skills.
-This is just the beginning of my journey in web development!
+I'm passionate about learning and building things, right now, I'm tackling 500 conceptual questions and working on CLI-based projects to solidify my JS skills.
+This is just the beginning of my web development journey!

 ## 🌱 Currently Learning